FulgerX2007/grafana-sheduled-reports/README.md

 **Solutions**:
 - Ensure grafana-image-renderer is running and accessible
-- Check service account token has proper permissions
+- Verify the managed service account has proper dashboard permissions
 - Increase render timeout in Settings
 - Add render delay for heavy dashboards